NBA Trade Rumors: Markelle Fultz An Odd Fit With the Philadelphia 76ers, Per ‘Bleacher Report’

 Markelle Fultz is only 20 and still has lots of things to learn in the league.
 However, with the Sixers currently in a win-now mode, they are definitely expecting Fultz to become a major contributor for the team as soon as possible.
 Based on his performance earlier this season, an assistant coach of the team who recently faced the Sixers can’t help himself but wonder if Fultz is really a good fit in Philadelphia.

 “I just don’t know how his game fits with that team,” the assistant coach said.
-“I knew the shooting was a problem, but he also isn’t attacking like I thought he would.”
+“I knew the shooting was a problem, but he also isn’t attacking like I thought he would,” he added.

 As of now, Sixers Head Coach Brett Brown continues to give his trust on Markelle Fultz.
 Some of the Sixers’ coaching staff are already impressed with Fultz’s efforts in improving his defense, and they are hoping that the young point guard will show more consistency in his performance on the offensive end of the floor.